porthd/timer/Documentation/ReadMe.md

 cron job), the page
 be updated regularly.
 The integration of information within templates can be controlled via Viewhelper where the developer then has to think about the caching of the frontend.
-About data processors
+The data processors should easily help to compile simple lists that can be displayed in the frontend.
-It should be easy to compile simple lists that can be displayed in the frontend.
+The results in the dataprocessors will be cached und some of the dataprocessors will clear the caches of its corrosponding page.
 The information from the
 Flexform fields can be processed in the templates with view helpers.